asalber/asalber.github.io/statistics/manual/introduction.md

 - **Theoretical population**: Individuals to which we want to extrapolate the study conclusions.
 - **Studied population**: Individuals truly accessible in the study.

+**Example**.
+In a study about a particular disease, the theoretical population would be all the persons that suffered the disease in some moment, even if they were not born yet.
+While the studied population will be the set o persons that have suffered the disease and that we can really study (observe that this exclude people with the disease but that we do not have any mean to get information about them).

 ## Drawbacks in the population study